CB Granollers

-Club Bàsquet Granollers is a professional basketball team based in Granollers, Catalonia, Spain, which currently plays in Copa Catalunya.
+Club Bàsquet Granollers is a professional basketball team based in Granollers, Catalonia, Spain, which currently plays in Liga EBA.

 History

 It was one of the historic teams of Liga Nacional and Liga ACB, where he played from 1977 to 1993, when it resigned to their place due to financial problems.
 In the 1985–86 season, the club played the Korać Cup.

 In 1991 it changed its name to Granollers Esportiu Bàsquet after a merge with RCD Espanyol and played with it until 1993.
 After that, the professional club was dissolved and continued as Club Bàsquet Granollers.